Cyclic amides, the Greek letter used to indicate the number of rings: β-lactam (four-membered ring).

 The mechanisms of action of various β-lactam antibiotics are similar.
 They can inhibit cell wall mucin synthetase, penicillin binding proteins (PBPs), thereby hindering cell wall mucin synthesis and causing bacterial cell wall defects Body swelling and lysis.
 In addition, the lethal effect on bacteria should include triggering the bacteria's autolysin activity, and mutant strains lacking autolysin showed resistance.

-Penicillin is also known as penicillin G and peillin G. Penicillin is a kind of antibiotic.
+A. Penicillins Penicillin is also known as penicillin G. Penicillin is a kind of antibiotic.
 It refers to a class of antibiotics containing penicillin in the molecule, which can destroy the cell wall of bacteria and play a bactericidal role during the reproduction period of bacterial cells.
 It is an antibiotic extracted from penicillium.
 Penicillin belongs to β-lactam antibiotics (β-lactams).

 Beta-lactam drugs include the following: